-Under the Australian Consumer Law, certain consumer guarantees automatically apply, including that a product must be of acceptable quality which involves the product being:
+Under the Australian Consumer Law, certain consumer guarantees automatically apply.
+This includes that a product must be of acceptable quality meaning the product must be:

 - fit for purpose

 Failing to meet consumer guarantees

 If a product does not meet the consumer guarantees, the consumer is entitled to have the problem resolved.

 Certain issues are not considered to be a faulty product.
 In these circumstances the consumer may not be entitled to a refund, repair or replacement.

 Issues that are not considered to be a faulty product include:

 - change of mind / no longer wanting the product

 - a hidden defect drawn to the consumer’s attention before buying the product